 1964 : A new batch of Woden transformers comes in with date code "MU" = December 1963, and "AV" = January 1964.

-1st February: The AC30 Extended Frequency (15" speakers) is advertised in "Melody Maker" magazine.
+Late January: An advert for the AC30 Extended Frequency (15" speakers) in "Melody Maker" magazine.

 To be continued...